 A new year is the perfect time to define and refine your personal style.
 Start with a thorough inventory of your wardrobe to make sure that all the clothes you own fit and flatter you.
 Identify any gaps and invest in quality pieces that will stand the test of time.
 Your shoes and accessories add the finishing touch that can elevate an otherwise pared-down look so make sure that these are polished and in good condition.

 Take the time to look over your grooming routine and schedule any haircuts, manicures and dental appointments as necessary.
 Throw out any old makeup and treat yourself to a free makeover at your favourite department store to find out which products flatter and enhance your features.
-If you need help to refine your personal image, why not book a session with our resident stylist, The Honourable Isobel Kershaw, and her team of makeup and hair professionals?

 Do I treat others as I want to be treated?

-The Golden Rule ‘Treat others how you want to be treated’ goes beyond simply being kind to people.
+The Golden Rule of treating others how you want to be treated goes beyond simply being kind to people.
 If you treat those around you with friendliness, respect, politeness and loyalty, others with similar morals will respond to you in the same way.
 The Golden Rule can be hard to put into action when you feel that someone has wronged you, but try to stay open to seeing the other side of any argument or confrontation.
 You do not have to be a doormat but try to assert your rights in a calm and measured manner without retaliating.

 Always strive to be mindful of your own thinking and the messages you send to others with your words and actions.
 Often we don ‘t realise when we treat others in hurtful ways and it helps to take a step back to see what impact our own thought patterns and habits have on our relationships and interactions.
 Developing our emotional intelligence helps us to be more aware of how internal emotions and perceptions influence our external behaviour.